 By the end of the module students should be able to use the frameworks and techniques presented to develop appropriate operations strategies, and be able to critically evaluate the design, planning and control of manufacturing and service operations for efficiency and effectiveness.

 The module is taught in lectures, supported by case exercises and video discussions.
 Students are expected to have completed background reading and prepare for case based seminars outside of class time.

 Each topic will be accompanied by reading from chapters in the core text book, and students are expected to read these throughout the lecture programme to consolidate learning.

 By the end of the module students should be able to:

 - Identify the characteristics of operations processes and the various approaches that may be adopted in their design and analysis

-Appreciate techniques and technologies available for the control and resources management of operations and projects.
+- Appreciate techniques and technologies available for the control of operations

-Comprehend conventional quality control and improvement strategies for organizations.
+- Comprehend conventional quality control and modern approaches to quality management

 - Use the frameworks and techniques presented to develop operations strategies, and deploy them through the design, planning and control of manufacturing and service operations